andypicke/Journalists-Under-Fire/README.md

 - Drop any columns that contain all null values, or very few non-null values.
 - Further narrow data by dropping columns that don't contain useful imformation for analysis.
-- Use only cases w/ confirmed motive for journalist deaths.
+- Use only cases w/ confirmed motive for journalist deaths; there were 1369 confirmed cases.
 - There were many instances, especially in the journalists imprisoned dataset, where a category value was entered in multiple different ways (capitalization, spaces etc.) and needed to be cleaned up before analysis.
 - There were several categorical columns that contained rows listing multiple categories (as a single string).
 I had to separate these before I could aggregate/count.